alexlamb/alexlamb.github.io/_posts/2017-07-01-throwing-money-around.md

 What I think's interesting about this distribution of wealth is how much it looks like the ones that show up in real life.
 Take a look at this plot of the UK's income for [instance](https://www.thenetworkforsocialchange.org.uk/resources/am-i-rich.html).

+It's a little uncanny.
+Unsurprisingly, economists have used this kind of game to model national economies.
+And why not?
+You can think of this model as capturing one half of what makes an economy run.
+Every transfer of money is an instance of someone paying for something.
+We're just not bothering to model the services that they're getting in return for their cash.

+But to make our model of a national economy more realistic, let's add some extra realism.
+For starters, not everything in life costs a dollar, and not everyone starts off with the same amount of money.

 The GINI number in the top left is a measure of wealth inequality in the population.

-In fact, this kind of game has been used to model national economies.

-You can think of this game as capturing one half of what makes an economy run.
-We're seeing people paying for things.
-We're just not bothering to model the services that they're getting.
-And from a big picture distribution standpoint, that doesn't seem to matter much.

-But to make our model of a national economy, let's add a little more subtlelty.
-Because not everything in life costs a dollar, and not everyone starts off with the same amount of money.